THE LENDING ROOM, INC.

 Making a difference in our community is what The Lending Room is all about.
 As an all-volunteer organization dedicated to accepting and distributing gently used medical equipment, the mission is simple.
 Anyone in need of rehabilitative equipment for long or short-term needs can call and receive it regardless of income or insurance.

 In 1961 Natalie Haskell (a member of the Beaufort Memorial Hospital Women’s Auxiliary) established The Lending Room to provide free medical equipment to discharged hospital patients.
 At its inception, there was only one drug store (Luther’s Pharmacy) in Beaufort with a delay in ordering and receiving needed equipment.
 In 1968, at age 87, Haskell resigned her charge of The Lending Room and Mrs. Sam Smith took over the project.
 A year later, Mrs. Becky Trask was named the Chairwoman of the organization.
 She lovingly fostered the community service organization for more than 40 years.
 In 2009, at age 81, Becky approached Martha O’Reagan about taking over.
 The two had met when Martha had come to The Lending Room seeking equipment for her mother.
-She currently shares the duties of running the organization with her colleagues, Roxanne Cheney, Carolyn Roos and Lori Wells.
+Martha asked Roxanne Cheney to help her in this endeavor.
+She currently shares the duties of running the organization with her colleagues, Carolyn Roos and Lori Wells.

 The Lending Room, Inc. became a 501(c)(3) organization in March 2013 permitting those that donate equipment to request a tax receipt for income tax purposes.
 Likewise, any monetary donation is tax deductible to the extent of the law.